srcfl/egw-diy/rak-hotspot-helium-iot-src-dual-mining.md

 docker compose -f compose-rak.yml up -d
 ```

+You should now be able to visit your gateway in a web browser using the gatway ip address, port `80` sould show the SRC miner and port `8080` will show the Helium miner.

-You can then check the logs for any errors:
+If things are strange you can then check the logs for any errors:
 ```shell
 docker logs
 ```